 We also recommend to check the opening hours of sights and services from each service provider’s own website.

 Visit Espoo has cancelled all its own events until further notice to prevent the spread of the coronavirus.
 All stakeholder events organised by Visit Espoo will be held via Skype or Teams, or will be postponed to a later date.

 The Helsinki Regional Transport Authority (HSL) recommend to avoid non-essential travel at peak times.
-Wearing a mask is recommended in public transport, where close contacts cannot always be avoided.
+Wearing a mask is mandatory in public transport, where close contacts cannot always be avoided.